top of page

 Brilliant.

 I asked my neurologist for a script to see a neurosurgeon.
 He refused to help me any further, but told me to seek a doctor dealing with neuromodulation.
 This is very elusive.
-It can by a psychiatrist, neurologist, or neurosurgeon.
+It can be a psychiatrist, neurologist, or neurosurgeon.
 VERY FEW doctors in the USA deal specifically with this and are able to approve the VNS implant.
-I saw a neurosurgeon at the same facility, and he basically told me he was just a surgeon and not someone who can approve the implant for POTS.
+I saw a neurosurgeon at the same facility, and he basically told me he was just a surgeon and not someone who can approve the implant for any reason.
 The first neurologist here refused to give me a script to seea specialist for this.
 Not for surgery approval, just to see another doc who deals with approval.
 No matter how I asked, he refused to help.
 I got fantastic, detailed referral letters from literally every other doctor of mine.
 One good thing that neurologist did for me was give me a list of places to seek the implant at.
 Then I started my hunt.
 I will tell you that Mayo Clinic does not currently give VNS to anyone except epilepsy patients.
 They rejected me right away.
 Langone Medical Center does do them, but there were coverage issues (this surgery is at least $20,000).
 They said that the way to do it is through Northwell Health.
 They said CMS will cover it if I'm a research participant.
 I was interested in helping further this area of medical science, but I was drawn to a different location:

 Vanderbilt University